MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 You will need a service principal to deploy an app to an Azure resource from Azure Pipelines.
 Since we are going to retrieve secrets in a pipeline, we will need to grant permission to the service when we create the Azure Key vault.

 A service principal is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page.
 You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.
-It is recommended that you use an existing service principal when you want to have a pre-bdefined set of permissions.
+It is recommended that you use an existing service principal when you want to have a pre-defined set of permissions.

 1. From the lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com), and sign in with the user account that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.
 1. In the Azure portal, click the **Cloud Shell** icon, located directly to the right of the search textbox at the top of the page.